aldo-gutierrez/bitmasksorter/README.md

 - Find the number N where Parallelization  of isOrdered is faster than serial
 - Find the number N where Parallelization  of partition is faster than serial
 - Tests with repeatable random seeds
-- Have comparations and documentation of speed in powers of two instead of powers of ten
+- Have comparisons and documentation of speed in powers of two instead of powers of ten

 ## Algorithms Testing
 |Algorithm|Positive random numbers|Negative random numbers| Unsigned numbers | Sorted         | Reverse sorted     |